Program Associate, Office of Inclusion and Equity

 Sponsoring awareness sessions and customized workshops on a variety of topics tailored to various campus needs and constituencies in order to encourage an environment of continued learning and self-reflection.

 Developing leadership initiatives such as mentoring programs, learning modules, and resources to promote the development of faculty and staff and ready them to lead in our globally diverse community.
-Works in close partnership with the Vice Provost for Faculty Development and Diversity and the Office of Employee Relations.
+Works in close partnership with the Vice Provost for Faculty Advancement and Engagement, Academic Appointments, and Human Resources.

 Partnering with other departments (e.g., SLICE, Learning, and Organizational Development) to co-sponsor workshops and learning programs for the ongoing development of intercultural fluency.